-- 4. Persons or bodies which do not have access to review procedures pursuant to Council Directive 89/665/EEC shall be given a possibility to indicate possible violations of this Directive to a competent authority or structure which shall duly consider any substantial and sufficiently substantiated complaint [...]. - 5.
-Member States shall ensure that guidance on the interpretation and application of the Union public procurement law is available to assist contracting authorities and economic operators in correctly applying the Union public procurement rules. - 6.
-Member States shall, without prejudice to the general procedures and working methods established by the Commission for its communications and contacts with Member States, designate a contact point for cooperation with the Commission as regards the application of Union law and the implementation of the budget from the Union on the basis of Article 17 of the Treaty on the European Union and Article 317 of the Treaty on the Functioning of the European Union. - 7.
-Contracting authorities shall, at least for the duration of the contract, keep copies of all concluded contracts with a value equal to or greater than - (a) 1 000 000 EUR in the case of public supply contracts or public service contracts; - (b) 10 000 000 EUR in the case of public works contracts.
+- 4. On the basis of the data received under paragraph 3, the Commission shall regularly issue a report on the implementation and best practices of national procurement policies in the internal market. - 5.
+Member States shall ensure that: - information and guidance on the interpretation and application of the Union public procurement law is available free of charge to assist contracting authorities and economic operators, in particular SMEs, in correctly applying the Union public procurement rules, and - that support is available to contracting authorities with regard to planning and carrying out procurement procedures. - 6.
+Member States shall, without prejudice to the general procedures and working methods established by the Commission for its communications and contacts with Member States, designate a point of reference for cooperation with the Commission as regards the application of public procurement legislation. - 7.
+Contracting authorities shall, at least for the duration of the contract, keep copies of all concluded contracts with a value equal to or greater than: - (a) 1 000 000 EUR in the case of public supply contracts or public service contracts; - (b) 10 000 000 EUR in the case of public works contracts.